Cargo Handlers: Job Description & Career Information

 Career and Economic Outlook

-The U.S. Bureau of Labor Statistics (www.bls.gov) classifies cargo handlers among hand laborers and material movers and predicts that employment in the field will grow at an average rate of 10% from 2012-2022.
-The Bureau's records indicate that the mean annual salary for these workers was $26,410 in May 2012.
+The U.S. Bureau of Labor Statistics (www.bls.gov) classifies cargo handlers among hand laborers and material movers and predicts that employment in the field will grow at an average rate of 5% from 2014-2024.
+The Bureau's records indicate that the median annual salary for these workers was $24,090 in May 2015.

 Alternate Career Options